(Last updated on 2025-07-15.)

 Impacting EU Policy on Transparency in Political Advertising

-Our Dutch election dashboard is cited in the European Commission's Impact Assesment Report on regulatory proposals to improve transparency in political advertising.
+Our Dutch election dashboard is also cited in the European Commission's Impact Assesment Report on regulatory proposals to improve transparency in political advertising.
 Transparency around online advertising particularly around what happens within walled-off platforms is increasingly an important problem that needs to be tackled through regulation.
-Report available at: Report (See p.91 for our dashboard work)
+The commission's Report is available here: Link to Report (See p.91 for our dashboard work)

 On the basis of my work and research the Dutch Ministry of Economics Affairs and SIDN Fonds have funded a project that tackles the prevalence of harmful content on Dutch Internet and hosting infrastructure through empirical measurements and establishing benchmarks for security.
 A platform (in Dutch) has been set up through which data and benchmarks on Dutch hosting providers' security efforts towards combating harmful content are communicated, including with the service providers themselves.
 The initiative incentivizes industry players to take more effective action against harmful content.
 Happy to see the results of my research come to fruition.